arthur-vilela/PP2-emotion-match/README.md

 # Credits
 https://stackoverflow.com/questions/2532218/pick-random-property-from-a-javascript-object Logic to obtain random emotions from the emotion object was adapted from this answer

+https://www.w3schools.com/jsref/jsref_foreach.asp Explanation and examples of the "forEach" method were taken from this tutorial from W3Schools

 # Bugs
 When viewd on small mobile devices, the top of the home page div touch the top and bottom of the screen, not showing the padding, for some reason yet unkown.